trdale/SupermarketAPI/test_descriptions.md

+Testing strategy was to first create a very basic API shell, then to begin testing that API.
+After the API was tested, functionality and acceptence criteria was created in a Test Driven Development.

 | Test Group | Acceptance Test | Type of Test | PreConditions | Actions | Assertion |
 | --- | --- | --- | --- | --- | --- |
 | Data Model | ProduceList is array | Unit | None | Array.isArray(produceList) | Array.isArray(produceList) === true |